 We are a leading name in the field of offering Ultra filtration plants.
-These systems offer tangential flow pressure driven filtration process that helps in efficiently separating particles on basis of their molecular sizes.
+These systems offer tangential flow pressure driven filtration process that help in efficiently separating particles on basis of their molecular sizes.
 With pore diameters of ultra filtration membranes being in range of 10 to 200 A, solvents and species that have diameters smaller than pore size of membrane passes through membrane and emerge as ultra filtrate (permeate).
 The particles that are rejected are progressively concentrated in retained stream.

 We offer Ultra filtration Plants that are reusable and cleanable with standard chemicals and are designed using advanced process technology with the purpose of removing micro bacterial counts.
 These Ultra filtration Control Systems act as advanced Industrial Filtration System and find application as pre treatment step to the next in step reverse osmosis process.